ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

  - A provisioned Data Connect service in Bluemix
  - A provisioned dashDB for Analytics (Db2 Warehouse on Cloud as of ~July 18) service in Bluemix
  - Sign up for Signup for free a [Cognos Anlaytics Trial](https://ca-trial.mybluemix.net/)

+## Run the reference solution in IBM Cloud

+To run the solution demo you will need to download adn start the VM, configure your Bluemix environment, run the data movement service and then run the BI tools...
+runtimes.

+### Step 1: Environment Setup

 ### Get application source code